OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/App-usage.rst

 Observer Positions
 ------------------

-The number of observers is set by the field **NrObsLoc**, which is explained in :numref:`aa-sec-MainInput`.
-The position of the observers is specified in the same text file.
+The number and position of observers is set in the file ObserverLocations, which is explained in :numref:`aa-sec-MainInput`.
 The positions must be specified in the OpenFAST global inertial frame coordinate system, which is located at the tower base and has the x-axis pointing downwind, the y-axis pointing laterally, and the z-axis pointing vertically upward.
 A scheme of the coordinate system for